Foso/JohnnyFiveKotlinWrapper/Readme.md

 ```

 5) You will find the compiled code in your build folder
-e.g. for the demo project i would be ./build/compileSync/js/main/productionExecutable/kotlin/demo
+e.g. for the demo project it would be ./build/compileSync/js/main/productionExecutable/kotlin/demo

-Use node to run the compiled code:
+Use Node to run the compiled code:
 ```shell
 node ./build/compileSync/js/main/productionExecutable/kotlin/demo
 ```